iDataist/Create-a-Plagiarism-Detector-with-SageMaker/README.md

 The data is a slightly modified version of a dataset created by Paul Clough (Information Studies) and Mark Stevenson (Computer Science), at the University of Sheffield.
 You can read all about the data collection and corpus, at [their university webpage](https://ir.shef.ac.uk/cloughie/resources/plagiarism_corpus.html).

 > **Citation for data**: Clough, P. and Stevenson, M. Developing A Corpus of Plagiarised Short Answers, Language Resources and Evaluation: Special Issue on Plagiarism and Authorship Analysis, In Press.
-[Download]

 ## Project Steps
 This project are broken down into three main steps/notebooks: